sgibson91/magprop/data/README.md

 ### Short GRBs with Extended Emission (SGRBEEs)

-These is the Short GRB with Extended Emission sample used in the 2017 paper.
+This is the Short GRB with Extended Emission sample used in the 2017 paper.
 The data contain combined BAT and XRT observations.

 * 050724